weicz/test/README.md

 ## Limitations

-* Nginx support `reload` operation, when QAT hardware is involved for crypto offloading, user should enure that there are enough number of qat instances.
+* Nginx supports `reload` operation, when QAT hardware is involved for crypto offload, user should enure that there are enough number of qat instances.
-  For example, the available qat instance number should be 2x than Nginx worker process number.
+  For example, the available qat instance number should be 2x equal or more than Nginx worker process number.

 For example, in Nginx configuration file (`nginx.conf`) worker process number is configured as